Shopify/ui-extensions/README.md

   // it in the future as new web platform features are available!
 }

-// Once your script is loaded, it has had its chance to register for extension
+// Once your script is loaded, it can register callbacks for extension points.
+// Executing this function results in calling your registered callbacks with arguments from
+// the host application, like the data your extension has access to and the UI “root“
+// your components will be attached to.
 // points, and we can now simply call your extension with the arguments from the
 // host application, like the data your extension has access to and the UI “root“
 // your components will be attached to.